sarickam/Stream-Music-On-Different-Bits/readme.md

 ### 2. **Stream Song at Different Bitrates**

 - **GET** `/stream/:bitrate/:id`
 - Streams the song at the specified bitrate.
-The `bitrate` parameter should be the desired bitrate (e.g., 128, 192, 256), and `id` should be the song ID stored in the database.
+The `bitrate` parameter should be the desired bitrate (e.g. '64', '128', '192', '256', '320'), and `id` should be the song ID stored in the database.

 ## How It Works